 Individuals who suffer from bipolar I disorder may also experience episodes of hypomania and major depression, though these experiences are not required for a diagnosis of bipolar I disorder.
 These individuals may have difficulty making academic progress, getting and keeping a job, maintaining healthy interpersonal relationships, and otherwise participating in a productive and satisfying life.

 Though bipolar I disorder can have a devastating effect on the content and quality of an individual’s life, the symptoms of this mental health disorder do respond to treatment at a hospital or center for bipolar disorder.
-At Covington Behavioral Health Hospital, we have developed specialized programming that has helped adult patients at our center achieve stability and experience relief from the more distressing symptoms of bipolar I disorder.
+At Covington Behavioral Health, we have developed specialized programming that has helped adolescent and adult patients at our center achieve stability and experience relief from the more distressing symptoms of bipolar I disorder.

 Helping a loved one get treatment for bipolar disorder